Jrice170/Doubly-linked-list/README.md

 * http://www.cplusplus.com/reference/stl/

 List
-* https://en.cppreference.com/w/cpp/container/list (This wiki the most “official”, but still unofficial, source of C++ knowledge for end-programmers)
+* https://en.cppreference.com/w/cpp/container/list (This wiki the most "official", but still unofficial, source of C++ knowledge for end-programmers)
 * http://www.cplusplus.com/reference/list/list/ (This may also help, but if these links differ, go with en.cppreference.com instead)

 Overloading operator syntax